-In FY2018, the Cabinet Office produced about 90,000 posters and leaflets titled "Human trafficking is a crime that is happening around you in Japan!" and distributed these to about 5,000 places including local governments, airports and marine ports, universities and technical colleges, the Japan Association of Travel Agents, the International Organization for Migration (IOM), and other relevant organizations.
-In addition to these places, since FY2016 the posters have also been posted on railway station notice boards.
-[Repeated from 3 (5) i)]
+In FY2019, the Cabinet Office produced about 80,000 posters and leaflets titled "Human trafficking is a crime!" and distributed these to about 4,600 places including local governments, airports and marine ports, universities and technical colleges, the Japan Association of Travel Agents, the International Organization for Migration (IOM), and other relevant organizations.
+In addition to these places, since FY2016 the posters have also been put on railway station notice boards.